-- Student will learn Basic Function of Devices like I/O, software, hardware and memory, as well as understand the concepts of the Operating system, MS-Office, networking and Internet. - Student will learn use the computer and its technologies very efficiently and implements it in Hotel Industry.
+To learn Basic Function of Devices like I/O, hardware and software, as well as understand the concepts of the Operating system, MS-Office, Internet, networking and E-Commerce.
+To use the computer and its technologies very efficiently in the Hotel Industry.